nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 * Little support to run on Linux-based system
 * Too much functionalities and may be complex for users to use.
 Confusing for Jim.

+**Wunderlist**

+Author: My Duy Hoang Long

+Pros:

+* Subtasks can be created for each task
+* Tags can be added to each task using hashtag
+* Allow natural language input
+* Simple and friendly UI
+* Support multiple platforms
+* Share list with other people.
+Since Jim work alone, this function might not be useful for Jim.

+Cons:

+* Sync process slow down the application
+* Sync with Google Calendar and Outlook may not work properly